aidan2013/Mission-to-Mars/Mission_to_Mars_Challenge/README.md

 ## Summary

 Using the tools provided, a script can be ran to automate the scraping of the requested data and visualize this data.
+With Bootstrap, the design can be further customized by modifying font, button color, image layout, and much more.

 ![image](https://user-images.githubusercontent.com/91445591/158075568-ec924c45-78e0-49a8-8cf1-89c0dbfc40d7.png)